David Schwimmer (banker): Career

 Archipelago.
 The next year, he was appointed head of Investment Banking in Russia and the Commonwealth of Independent States (CIS) and co-head of Goldman Sachs Russia.
 Elected partner in 2012.
 In 2017, he became global head of market structure and global head of metals and mining investment banking.

 In April 2018, he was hired as chief executive of the London Stock Exchange Group, having worked as a banker for Goldman Sachs for twenty years.
 His appointment led to some surprise and humor due to confusion with the actor David Schwimmer of Friends.

 Personal life

-Schwimmer is fluent in Russian, having worked in Moscow for three years running Goldman's Russian operation.
+Schwimmer is fluent in Russian, having worked in Moscow for three years running Goldman's Russian operation and as a reporter for NBC in 1991–92.
 In 2018, he moved to London when he assumed his role with the LSE.

 A native New Yorker, Schwimmer is a New York Mets fan.
+He is married and has two sons.